-Along the Shirahama coastline, the roaring Pacific Ocean has created some rather aggressive, avant-garde art installations - the spiky, jagged cliffs of Sandanbeki to name but one.
-However, mother nature is a diverse artist and her sensitive side has also sculpted a work of deep romance on the island of Engetsuto.
+Along the Shirahama coastline, Mother Nature has used the roaring Pacific Ocean to create some rather avant-garde art installations, such as the spiky, jagged cliffs of Sandanbeki .
+However, she's a versatile artist, and her sensitive side has also sculpted a work of deep romance on the island of Engetsuto.

-Access to Engetsuto Island can be made by the Meiko loop bus from Shirahama Station.
+Access to the Engetsuto area is only possible by the Meiko loop bus that runs from Shirahama Station.
 Get off at the Rinkai stop.

-Engetsuto Island is a small uninhabited islet standing off the Shirahama coast, and the sea has seen fit to erode a full moon shaped circle through the center of it.
+Engetsu Island is a small, uninhabited islet standing off the Shirahama coast whose unique feature is a full moon-shaped circle in its center, eroded by the sea.
 While an impressive natural monument at any time of day, it is at sunset when the beauty and romance of nature can be seen in all its glory.

-The sun dropping down into this natural arch is one of the world's most dizzyingly beautiful natural sights, and offers a chance for visitors from near or far to forge an eternal memory.
+The sun dropping down into this natural arch is one of the world's most dizzyingly beautiful sights and offers a chance for visitors from near or far to forge an eternal memory.